 What Does This Look Like?

-Practically this means we observe with our eyes but allow our heart to guide our actions.
+Practically this means we observe with our eyes but allow our hearts to guide our actions.
 We pursue a connection over a solution.
 We do this by being present, seeing people, listening intently, and encouraging with our words.
 These are the ingredients for human connection.

 Ingredients For Connection

-See their feelings with both love and empathy.
+See people with both love and empathy.

 As we practice being present, we must also learn to see people.
 This means we may observe with our eyes but also look beneath the surface.
 We look for clues as to what the other person may be experiencing.
 As we recognize emotions, we must use our eyes, ears, heart, words, and actions to communicate we see them.

-See with your:
+See people with your: